She wants us to see the biology

 Name: Cynthia Bulik.

-Title: Professor at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, and the Center of Excellence for Eating Disorders vid University of North Carolina, USA.
+Title: Professor of Epidemiology at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, and Professor at the Center of Excellence for Eating Disorders vid University of North Carolina, USA.

 Age: 55 years.